 Awkward postures occur with twisted, hyper-extended or flexed back positions.
 They are unsafe back postures for patient lifting.

 Increased potential for employee injury exists when awkward postures are used when handling or lifting patients.
 Awkward postures include:

-- fixed awkward postures (i.e., holding the arm out straight for several minutes) contribute to muscle and tendon fatigue, and joint soreness
+- fixed awkward postures (i.e., holding the arm out straight for several minutes) contribute to muscle and tendon fatigue, and joint soreness; and

 Good work practice recommends avoiding awkward postures while lifting or moving patients.